-With the similarity in efficacy and overall incidence of adverse events between antidepressants, rates of adherence and discontinuation of the various medications are also generally equivalent.
-Specific agents, however, have different side effect profiles.
+With the similarity in efficacy and overall incidence of adverse events among antidepressants. rates of adherence and discontinuation of the various medications are also generally equivalent.
+Specific agents, however, have different adverse effect profiles.
 Venlafaxine is associated with higher rates of nausea and vomiting than fluoxetine.
 Venlafaxine is also associated with a higher rate of discontinuation syndrome than the second-generation antidepressants.
 Bupropion appears to have the lowest risk of sexual adverse effects, although reports are variable.
 Mirtazapine is most associated with weight gain while bupropion results in a net loss of body weight.
 Nefazodone and trazodone are more likely to cause sedation, but this may be of benefit in patients with depression-related insomnia.
 Selegiline transdermal (Emsam) is associated with relatively few systemic effects, but it is associated with a high rate of skin reactions.
+In placebocontrolled trials, discontinuation of Cymbalta has occurred as a result of higher rates of nausea. vomiting, dizziness, somnolence, and fatigue.